Derby railway station: Pass scheme

 Before the start of barrier introduction, posters and a road show were held, introducing a pass scheme for footbridge users.
 The publicity resulted in over 800 pass requests in the first weeks before gating.
 The pass scheme covers non-rail pedestrians and cyclists travelling "from Pride Park to central Derby or vice-versa".
 The agreement requires EMT to make application forms available online as well as at Derby station.
 Pass applications at the station are processed immediately, and all other applications are posted out within 48 hours.
 There is no administration charge for issuing or renewing of passes, with a charge of £5.00 for replacing each lost pass.
 Passes not swiped at each end of the bridge are revoked.
 Derby City Council may audit withdrawn passes.

-Improvement works 2018
+2018 improvement works

 The station layout was significantly remodelled during 2018, work which involved a partial closure of the station from 22 July to 7 October.
 The original platform 5 (a bay platform accessed from the south end of the station) was removed and a new island platform constructed.
 The original platform 6 was renumbered as platform 5 and the faces of the new island platform were numbered 6 and 7, though the latter is not used in day-to-day operations.

 The station area and its approaches were resignalled and the track layout improved, allowing significantly faster line speeds in the area.
-Following the upgrade, most London services use platforms 5 and 6 while the northeast to southwest Cross Country services normally use platforms 1 and 2.
+Following the upgrade, most London services use platforms 5 and 6 while the northeast to southwest CrossCountry services normally use platforms 1 and 2.
 Other services, such as those serving Nottingham, Crewe and Cardiff, use platforms 3 and 4.